w-lfpup/wctk-js/styles/README.md

     constructor() {
         super();

-        if this.#sd.declarative {
+        if !this.#sd.declarative {
-            // add event listeners to #this.sd.shadowRoot
-        } else {
             // compose DOM and append to #this.sd.shadowRoot addStyles(this.#sd.shadowRoot, [fontStyles, layoutStyles]);
         }

+        // add event listeners to #this.sd.shadowRoot
     }
 }
 ```

-## About
+## Details

-The `Shadow` controller inspects an element for declarative shadow dom.

-A new shadow dom is created if a declarative shadow dom is not found.
+The `Styles` controller will create a `CSSStylesheet` from raw strings.